Together We Can Provide Better Life to All African Children

 Another characteristic of the flea is that is burrows itself in the feet or hands.
 This means people who do not have shoes (of which there are many), are likely to be affected by jiggers.
 This is the case we see in Kenya.
 In fact, majority of our missions have been concentrated in Western parts of Kenya, although the problem is all over the country.

-As you can see from the pictures and video above, the feet are full of jiggers.
+As you can see from the pictures and video above, the feet is full of jiggers.
 The parasites mostly burrow into the feet because they are poor jumpers, unlike most fleas.

 When the female is ready to lay eggs, it will bury itself, head first into the host (human or animal).
 For humans, the jigger usually looks for soft entry points in the skin, such as areas between the fingers and toes.
 The jigger will stay under the skin sucking blood from the host until the eggs are fully developed.
 In about two weeks, the eggs will have fully developed and when ready, they will be dropped out in the same hole that the female flea entered.
 The female lays about 100-200 eggs at one cycle, affecting over 1.4 million people.